IyamDeeanser/ISEF-Project/README.md

 They are both fully operational flight firmwares that were written about six months apart.

 This code can be run on the Kranz flight computer V2, with a BMI088 IMU and BMP280 barometer, on a Teensy3.6 running Teensyduino.
+In short, this code is customized to run in a very specific environment, so most likely can only be read.

 This code relies on the following libraries:
 <BMI088.h>